savob/savobajic.ca/content/projects/academic/video.md

 ## Image Compression

-Compressing a video frame from full VGA resolution, 640 by 480 pixels, down to 28 by 28 pixel image prior to conducting the digit recognition allowed us to use a much smaller neural model without sacrificing accuracy.
-The reason we chose 28 by 28 specifically was that our model would be trained using the MNIST database for written digits which used this resolution (more on that in the [neural network](#neural-network) section).
+Compressing a video frame from full VGA resolution, 640&nbsp;by&nbsp;480 pixels, down to 28&nbsp;by&nbsp;28&nbsp;pixel image prior to conducting the digit recognition allowed us to use a much smaller neural model without sacrificing accuracy.
+The reason we chose 28&nbsp;by&nbsp;28 specifically was that our model would be trained using the MNIST database for written digits which used this resolution (more on that in the [neural network](#neural-network) section).

 Our compression algorithm followed a couple of steps to properly convert the image into something to be processed:

-1. Sum all the pixel intensities in 17 by 17 pixel blocks to create a 28 by 28 grid.
+1. Sum all the pixel intensities in 17&nbsp;by&nbsp;17&nbsp;pixel blocks to create a 28&nbsp;by&nbsp;28 grid.
 Pixels outside this region in the original image are discarded.
 2. Find the maximum and minimum sums in this region.
 E.g. 100 and 1600.
 3. Scale the values of the sums so that those at the minimum are 0, those at the maximum are at 15. `newVal = ((originalSum - min) / (max - min)) * 15)`, so using the example values 200 would become 1. *This allows us to maintain the dynamic range of the image.*
 4. Invert the scale, since the training data used white on black digits while we were using black on white. `new = 15 - old`